 The site was once occupied by a small Saxon church, and the enigmatic angel stone on display inside probably dates from that time.
 In the thirteenth century the de Greste family built a fortified manor house next to the site.
 There was a Norman stone church already present there, and parts of the interior of the present tower are thought to date back to this time.
 The de Greste land was passed on to the de la Warre family through marriage, but their shield is still used as the cathedral crest today.

-The story of the collegiate church starts with Thomas de la Warre , Rector and Baron of Manchester parish.
-In 1421 Thomas obtained permission from both King Henry V and the Pope to build a church with a college of nine priests, four singing clerks and six choristers, all under the supervision of a warden.
-The site of the de Greste manor house was given for the priests to live, and it is these buildings that form part of the present day Chetham’s Library.
+The story of the collegiate church starts with Thomas de la Warre, Rector and Baron of Manchester parish.
+In 1421 Thomas obtained permission from both King Henry V and the Pope to build a church with a college of eight priests, four clerks and six choristers, all under the supervision of a warden.
+The site of the de Greste manor house was given for the priests to live and building work commenced on a grand stone complex to house them.
 Thomas then set about rebuilding the church, laying out the plan of the structure we see today.

 The new church featured eight chantry chapels, paid for by the town’s wealthy merchants.
 Each chapel would have a priest say prayers for the donor’s dead relatives.
 The chapels lined either side of the main part of the church, making it the widest church in England, both then and now.